top of page

 Mortars are generally man-portable infantry weapons that are smooth bore and drop fired.

-Artillery Rockets may be small, inaccurate rockets fired from simple launchers or larger rockets, technically missiles, with significant range and precision accuracy.
+Rocket Artillery may be small, inaccurate rockets fired from simple launchers or larger rockets, technically missiles, with significant range and precision accuracy.

 bottom of page